Tatjana Maria: 2023–2024: Third title, Olympics qualification

+2025: Oldest WTA 500 champion

+At age 37 and 312 days, at the 2025 Queen's Club Championships, Maria became the oldest woman to reach a WTA 500 final and the oldest WTA singles finalist since Serena Williams won the 2020 title in Auckland at age 38.
+Maria defeated Amanda Anisimova to become the "Queen of Queen's" and win her first WTA 500 title and second on grass, the first woman champion at Queen's Club for over half a century, having come through qualifying to earn the right to play the tournament.
+She was also the oldest ever winner of a WTA 500 event.

+The following month, she was runner-up at the WTA 125 Hall of Fame Open, losing to Caty McNally in the final.

 Personal life

 Her father Heinrich Malek (Henryk Małek) was a Polish international handball player originally from Zabrze.

 On 8 April 2013, she married her coach, the French former tennis player Charles-Edouard Maria.
-Their first child, a daughter named Charlotte, was born on 20 December 2013, and their second daughter, Cecilia, was born on 2 April 2021.
+Their first child, a daughter, was born in December 2013, and their second daughter was born in April 2021.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Olympic Games and Billie Jean King Cup are included in win–loss records.

 Singles

-Current through the 2023 Indian Wells Open.
+Current through the 2025 Guangzhou Open.